top of page

 There’s a shriek behind me.
 One of my assistants has just seen a big rat.

-I get back to my camera.
-I'm going to shoot several 30 minute exposures (we're gonna be here a while).
-During each 30 minute exposure I'll be walking around holding a light in my hand, lighting the scene, gradually building up layers of lighting.
-I try to light my images in a theatrical style.
-I want the final image to look like a theater set because I love imagining all the characters who have come and gone over the years in this little insignificant corner of the world.
-When I look at the scene I know there are stories there, but there's no one to ask so all you can do is imagine.
+I return to the camera.
+I’m about to begin the first of several 30-minute exposures (we’re going to be here a while).
+During each long exposure, I’ll be walking through the scene with a light in my hand, slowly building up layers of light and color.
+I light these scenes in a theatrical style.
+I want the final image to feel like a stage set.
+I love imagining all the characters who’ve come and gone over the years in this overlooked, forgotten corner of the world.

 I'm going to be stepping in front of the camera to do my lighting.
 It's the only way to create the detailed, precise lighting I need.
 But of course I don't want myself to appear in the photo.
 Over the years I've built up a big bag of tricks.
 It's almost pitch black and I'm wearing a black hoodie so it's hard for the camera to see me, as long as I keep moving while in front of the camera.